'Puppet of China': Trump Warns W.H.O. to Reform or Lose U.S. Funding

 The W.H.O. and China were wrong on every single count and the human cost is still being calculated.

-Since the virus emerged from the central Chinese city of Wuhan late last year, more than 4.8 million people worldwide have been infected resulting in more than 318,000 deaths, according to a live tracker of the virus by Johns Hopkins University.
+Since the virus emerged from the central Chinese city of Wuhan, more than 4.8 million people worldwide have been infected resulting in more than 318,000 deaths, according to a live tracker of the virus by Johns Hopkins University.

 .